 - Hiring a Mediator: Hire a real estate agent or realtor to assist you in the home selling process.

 - Pricing Your Home for Sale: Analyse the current market trends and price your home accordingly.

 - Hiring a Photographer: Professionally photographed homes sell 32% faster.
 Make sure to hire among the best Kentucky real estate photographers to create a portfolio of your house.

 - Listing Your Home on the MLS: Homes listed on the MLS sell faster and for 17% more.
-FSBO sellers can opt for a Flat Fee MLS service like Houzeo to list on the MLS.
+You can list for sale by owner on MLS in Kentucky via a Flat Fee MLS service like Houzeo at a flat fee.

 - Managing Showings: Host open houses and schedule showings to attract potential buyers for your inherited property.

 - Negotiating Offers: You must compare the offers from prospective buyers on your listing.
 You can also negotiate if the proposed offer is too low.

 - Closing the Sale: The closing process mainly consists of you completing the final paperwork, and paying the closing costs and home-selling taxes.

 » Closing Costs in Kentucky: Check out how much closing costs are in Kentucky and who pays them.

 Selling an Inherited House in Kentucky with Other People

 Sometimes a single property in Kentucky might have multiple inheritors.
 They may include close family members like siblings, cousins, etc. In such cases, selling a house with multiple inheritors can become difficult.

 Appoint a neutral party as the head person for sale.
 They will ensure a transparent home sale process.
 The head person will also guarantee a fair distribution of proceeds amongst the inheritors.